4 Employee Motivation Theories You Need To Try

 Another commonly-used motivation theory is McGregor’s Theory X and Theory Y approach.
 First explained his book, The Human Side of Enterprise, this is also considered to be an approach to management styles, rather than a motivation theory – but his discoveries still apply.

 McGregor’s Theory X is used by managers who assume workers are inherently lazy or unmotivated.
-Employees who show this kind of behavior need an authoritarian approach that often involves micromanagement to ensure things get done.
+Employees who show this kind of behaviour need an authoritarian approach that often involves micromanagement to ensure things get done.
 HBR says the assumption is they must be ”coerced, controlled, and directed toward organizational goals.”

 Theory Y is a participative approach.
 People who show this attitude are intrinsically motivated.
 People who operate with a Theory Y attitude seek responsibility, want to be self-directing, and get involved in solving problems.